 Deciding to begin therapy is a brave step towards healing.
 As a therapist I strive to create a non-judgmental and caring space where you can explore yourself, your experiences, and your relationships.
 I also take into consideration nutrition, sleeping habits, vitamin deficiencies, and exercise as these are often overlooked in the mental health field yet they are essential to mental wellbeing.

 I meet you where you are in your journey and focus on building a strong therapeutic relationship.
 I believe people heal in relationship with others.
 No theory or intervention will be successful if you do not feel unconditionally accepted and supported by your therapist.
 It is a humbling experience to bear witness to others pain, and I do not take the responsibility lightly.
 I am honored to be a part of your story in some small way.

 Areas of Expertise & Interest

-I enjoy working with children, adolescents, young adults, and parents of young children.
+I enjoy working with adolescents, young adults, and parents of young children.
 I most commonly work with young people struggling with low self-esteem, anxiety, depression, self-harming behaviors, suicide ideation, body image issues, grief & loss, family conflict, and trauma.
 I see adults struggling with some of the same issues along with domestic violence, relationship problems, and parenting difficulties.